Four-manifolds, geometries and knots: Amenable groups

 It can be shown (using the F\o lner condition) that finitely generated groups of subexponential growth are amenable.
-The class $SA$ generated from such groups by extensions and increasing unions contains $EA$ (since finite groups and finitely generated abelian groups have polynomial growth), and is the largest class of groups over which topological surgery techniques are known to work in dimension 4 [FT95].
-There is a finitely presentable group in $SA$ which is not elementary amenable [Gr98], and a finitely presentable amenable group which is not in $SA$ [BV05].
+The class $SG$ generated from such groups by extensions and increasing unions contains $EG$ (since finite groups and finitely generated abelian groups have polynomial growth), and is the largest class of groups over which topological surgery techniques are known to work in dimension 4 \cite{[FT95]}.
+There is a finitely presentable group in $SG$ which is not elementary amenable \cite{[Gr98]}, and a finitely presentable amenable group which is not in $SG$ \cite{[BV05]}.

 A group is {\it restrained} if it has no noncyclic free subgroup.
-Amenable groups are restrained, but there are finitely presentable restrained groups which are not amenable [OS02].
-There are also infinite finitely generated torsion groups.
-(See \S14.2 of [Ro].)
+Amenable groups are restrained, but there are finitely presentable restrained groups which are not amenable \cite{[OS02],[LM16]}.
+There are also infinite finitely generated torsion groups \cite[\S14.2]{[Ro]}.
 These are restrained, but are not elementary amenable.
 No known example is also finitely presentable.